 After making some very difficult decisions regarding ongoing medical treatment (the side effects of the medication my wife was on were worse than the impact of the actual disease itself), we decided to take her off all medication, and to manage her health and living ourselves (not a decision I would recommend easily to anyone!).
 We read and researched as much as we could about her disease, and slowly started living a new, slower lifestyle to accommodate her continuing health challenges.

-Here we are, 20 years later, and my wife is enjoying better health than she ever has!
+Here we are, 25 years later, and my wife is still enjoying good health and a fulfilled life!
 Along the way a number of reminders in our lives have challenged us to continue living life Slowly, and to the fullest.

 So, what is Slow Living?
 Many folk have an image in their heads of strange, hippy-like people eating carrot sticks and chaining themselves to trees in a quest of ‘saving the planet!’
 But, nothing could be further from the truth.

 Slow Living is simply learning to live life on purpose.
 It is a lifestyle that allows you to live life to the fullest, to find meaning in what you are doing, to enjoy deeper relationships with family and friends, to ‘stop and smell the roses’.
 Slow Living empowers you to find your true self, to learn to live with purpose (to find that purpose!), and to live a rich, fulfilled life together with everything and everyone that life has given you.

 So, here is the challenge: Does it feel as if life is speedily passing you by?
 Do you feel as if your relationships are shallow and without meaning?
 Does your busy, frenetic lifestyle leave you feeling empty and unfulfilled?
 Are you on the fast train to nowhere?